decaf-dev/obsidian-dataloom/README.md

 To quickly make a table you can use the add table command.

 1. Open up a markdown file and change your view to editing mode.
 2. Press `ctrl + p` (Windows) or `cmd + p` (Mac) on your keyboard and search `Add table`.
-A NLT codeblock will be inserted into your markdown file.
+An NLT code block will be inserted into your markdown file.
-3. Click outside of the codeblock, a table will immediately render.
+3. Click outside of the code block, and a table will immediately render.

 ![Screenshot](https://raw.githubusercontent.com/trey-wallis/obsidian-notion-like-tables/master/.readme/add-table-command.png)

-### NLT Codeblocks
+### NLT Code Blocks

-To render a table, you need to place a NLT Codeblock into your markdown file.
+To render a table, you need to place an NLT Code Block into your markdown file.

-**Example NLT Codeblock**
+**Example NLT Code Block**

 ````markdown
 ```notion-like-tables